 Do you do a retro?

 Scrum processes are useful for more than just software development - it’s a great tool for organizing and optimizing all kinds of work, from presentations to meetings to events, sales, and more.
-The guys at SSW jokingly say, "you can't eat dinner with Adam Cogan without a retro about the meal and restaurant".
+The guys at SSW jokingly say, "you can't eat dinner with Adam Cogan without a retro about the meal".

 You should get into the practice of having a retro for most tasks.
 It’s a great way to get feedback while it’s still fresh in people’s minds, and it lets you know what you need to change to be even more successful next time.